 WordPress is itself secured and time to time updated with new security features and standards But Installing plugins Makes it Vulnerable.

-Moreover outdated plugins are easily and usually Targeted by Hackers.
-The best thing you can do is to “Secure The Wp-admin Directory” and I prefer it’s the first thing you must do.
+Moreover, outdated plugins are quickly and usually Targeted by Hackers.
+The best thing you can do is to “Secure The Wp-admin Directory,” and I prefer it’s the first thing you must do.

 To Secure The Wp-admin Directory is an easy task, I will make it simpler for you.